vijay1802/bootcamp-repo/README.md

 # bootcamp-repo
-This is my bath university of Bath spa
+This is my first repo for university of Bath spa